aanacif/sunnyside-agency/README.md

 ### What I learned

-CSS grid feels a bit better, still lots of room to improve... also not sure why breakpoints look fine on Firefox but not on Chrome when going under 375px width.. :/
+CSS grid feels a bit better, still lots of room to improve... also not sure why the breakpoints look fine on Firefox, but when on Chrome they get messed up going under 375px width.. :/

 ## Author